-VCs are typically inundated with emails containing business plans from hopeful entrepreneurs, Santinelli said.
-Instead of cold-calling or emailing an investor or VC firm, it’s best if you can find someone to make an introduction.
+Instead of cold-calling or emailing an investor or venture capital firm, it’s best if you can find someone to make an introduction.
 You could search online for other business owners in your industry who have received investments from the VC you’re eyeing.

-You might consider hiring an advisor or consultant who could help you find a VC, Santinelli said.
-VCs often rely on advisors to provide information about business owners who have already been researched and vetted.
+You might consider hiring an advisor or consultant who could help you find a VC.
+Venture capital firms often rely on advisors to provide information about business owners who have already been researched and vetted.

 Make your case

-Before a VC decides to invest in your company, they’ll review the details of your operation.
+Before a venture capital firm decides to invest in your company, they’ll review the details of your operation.
 You can expect a VC to look for an experienced team, a large addressable market and an engaging product and vision.

-Be prepared to explain how your business model is scalable and repeatable, and that you understand what your customers want and need, Santinelli said.
-Investors want to make sure you understand how your business can drive revenue, cover costs and expenses and deliver value to the customer, he said.
+Be prepared to explain how your business model is scalable and repeatable, and that you understand what your customers want and need.
+Investors want to make sure you understand how your business can drive revenue, cover costs and expenses and deliver value to the customer.

-You should also present a pro forma statement to show how much money you’re trying to raise and why, Santinelli said.
+You should also present a pro forma statement to show how much money you’re trying to raise and why.
 A pro forma statement outlines how the company’s performance and results would change if investors put a certain amount of money into the business.

 Review the term sheet and close the deal

-If you’re trying to obtain financing from a VC firm, you may meet with several people before the deal is done, Santinelli said.
-You could first meet with an associate, who may then set up a meeting with a partner of the firm, who could then ask you to make your pitch in front of a larger group of partners, he said.
+If you’re trying to obtain financing from a venture capital firm, you may meet with several people before the deal is done.
+You could first meet with an associate, who may then set up a meeting with a partner of the firm, who could then ask you to make your pitch in front of a larger group of partners.

-Santinelli likened the process to dating — after the first few dates, you would be invited to meet the family; then, eventually, you may start planning a wedding.
-With VC financing, the financing deal would be the wedding and the term sheet would function somewhat like the prenuptial agreement, he said.
+The process could be similar to dating — after the first few dates, you would be invited to meet the family; then, eventually, you may start planning a wedding.
+With VC financing, the financing deal would be the wedding and the term sheet would function somewhat like the prenuptial agreement.

 Although the term sheet usually is not a legally binding document, it would outline the basic terms of the investment and what is expected of both parties.
 The term sheet would likely include the amount of money being offered, the percentage of the company being exchanged and any conditions or investor demands.
 The expected date of the investment would also be included.